ErikFontanel/portfolio/src/work/nike/nike.md

 team: 'Aaron Braun, Eric Burman, Jacqueline Hong, Kas Eelman'
 ---

-The Nike Community Experiences platform empowers members to discover and participate in exclusive events, such as athlete meet-and-greets, workshops, and flagship gatherings.
-I designed the new platform that simplifies event discovery for consumers and event management and ticketing for Nike employees.
+The Nike Community Experiences Platform empowers Nike Members to discover and participate in exclusive events, from athlete meet-and-greets to workshops and flagship activations.

+As Senior Product Designer, I led design for the new platform across web, iOS, and Android, improving event discovery for members and streamlining event management and on-site event hosting for Nike employees.

 {% gallery {
   css: 'full-width grid:wide grid:3c'